-- (1) This clause applies to medical and related treatment provided by a Medical Practitioner in respect of which a fee is specified in the AMA List, except: - Medical services identified in the AMA List by AMA numbers AC500, AC510, AC520, AC530, AC600 and AC610 (Professional Attendances by a Specialist), if these medical services are provided by a Specialist Surgeon; - Medical services identified in the AMA List by AMA Numbers EA010 to MZ705 (Surgical Operations) if these medical services are provided by a Specialist Surgeon; - Medical services identified in the AMA List by AMA Number MZ900 (Assistant at Operation fee); - Medical services identified in the AMA List by AMA numbers OP200, OP210 and OP220 (magnetic resonance imaging - MRI). - (2) The maximum amount payable for magnetic resonance imaging (MRI) is: - \$700 for one region of the body or two contiguous regions of the body - \$1050 for three or more contiguous regions of the body, or two or more entirely separate regions of the body (e.g. wrist and ankle). - (3) The maximum amount payable for a certificate of capacity is \$46.30.
-This fee is payable only once per claim for completion of the initial certificate of capacity. - (4) The following maximum hourly rate payable to a General Practitioner, Medical Specialist and Consulting Surgeon must be billed under payment classification code WCO002 and reflect the time taken (to the nearest 5 minutes) to deliver the service: - General Practitioner: \$283.20 or \$23.60 per 5 minutes - Medical Specialist: \$393.60 or \$32.80 per 5 minutes
+- (1) This clause applies to medical and related treatment provided by a Medical Practitioner in respect of which a fee is specified in the AMA List, except: - Medical services identified in the AMA List by AMA numbers AC500, AC510, AC520, AC530, AC600 and AC610 (Professional Attendances by a Specialist), if these medical services are provided by a Specialist Surgeon; - Medical services identified in the AMA List by AMA Numbers EA010 to MZ871 (Surgical Operations) if these medical services are provided by a Specialist Surgeon; - Medical services identified in the AMA List by AMA Number MZ900 (Assistant at Operation fee);

+- Medical services identified in the AMA List by AMA numbers OP200, OP210 and OP220 (magnetic resonance imaging - MRI). - (2) The maximum amount payable for magnetic resonance imaging (MRI) is: - \$700 for one region of the body or two contiguous regions of the body - \$1050 for three or more contiguous regions of the body, or two or more entirely separate regions of the body (e.g. wrist and ankle). - (3) The maximum amount payable for a certificate of capacity is \$47.30.
+This fee is payable only once per claim for completion of the initial certificate of capacity. - (4) A General Practitioner, Medical Specialist and Consulting Surgeon may be remunerated for time spent in addition to the usual medical management to assist a worker recover at/return to work.
+This time may include discussions with employers, case conferences, visits to work sites, time spent reviewing injury management or recovery at/return to work plans and providing additional reports. (where pre-approved by the insurer).